Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Implementation Details

-where $\blambdadup, \blambdanondup$ denotes the Lagrange multipliers and $\dblambdadup, \dblambdanondup$ denotes the variables of the KKT system for the duplicate and non-duplicate problems respectively. \end{customlemma} The above lemma then allows to prove the following theorem. \begin{customthm}{1} Let $\vM$ denote the matrix describing the relationship between the duplicate and non-duplicate constraints:
+where $\dblambdadup, \dblambdanondup$ denote the vectors of the variables of the KKT systems for the duplicate and non-duplicate problems respectively. \end{customlemma} We invite the interested reader to refer to \Cref{sec:lemmas_proofs_section} in the supplementary material for proofs of the lemmas stated above.
+We use these lemmas to relate the gradients of $\ell$ with respect to the parameters of interest of the RNDCP with those of the RDCP with the following theorem, \begin{customthm}{1} Let $\vM$ denote the matrix describing the relationship between the duplicate and non-duplicate constraints: